Caesar-github/mpv/DOCS/man/af.rst

         automatically up- and downmix standard channel layouts.

 ``format=format:srate:channels:out-format:out-srate:out-channels``
-    Force a specific audio format/configuration without actually changing the audio data.
-Keep in mind that the filter system might auto-insert actual conversion filters before or after this filter if needed.
+    Does not do any format conversion itself.
+Rather, it may cause the filter system to insert necessary conversion filters before or after this filter if needed.
+It is primarily useful for controlling the audio format going into other filters.
+To specify the format for audio output, see ``--audio-format``, ``--audio-samplerate``, and ``--audio-channels``.
+This
+    filter is able to force a particular format, whereas ``--audio-*`` may be overridden by the ao based on output compatibility.

     All parameters are optional.
 The first 3 parameters restrict what the filter accepts as input.
-The ``out-`` parameters change the audio format, without actually doing a conversion.
-The data will be 'reinterpreted' by the filters or audio outputs following this filter.
+They will therefore cause conversion filters to be inserted before this one.
+The ``out-`` parameters tell the filters or audio outputs following this filter how to interpret the data without actually doing a conversion.
+Setting these will probably just break things unless you really know you want this for some reason, such as testing or dealing with broken media.

     ``<format>``
         Force conversion to this format.
 Use ``--af=format=format=help`` to get